 - Pack a fruit salad or vegetables as a side dish for your lunch.

 - Instead of throwing away leftover veggies from the previous night’s dinner, eat them with your lunch as a side dish.

 - Replace cake, ice cream, and other desserts with fruits like berries, peaches, melons, or make a fruit and yogurt parfait.

 - Add carrots, onions, peas, tomatoes, pepper, or spinach to pasta dishes.

 - Boil whole vegetables and eat them alongside your main meal.

 - Make stir-fries with lots of vegetables.
-You can use either fresh or frozen veggies.
+You can use either fresh or frozen veggies, or even canned.

 The Bottom Line